Social Security Disability FAQ

 Sometimes people are unable to manage their money.
 If this happens, Social Security should immediately be notified so that they can determine if you need a payee to manage your benefits.
 They can arrange to send disability benefits to a relative or other person who agrees to use the money to take care of the person for whom the benefits are paid.
 Social Security Administration (SSA) calls the person who manages someone else’s benefits a “representative payee.”

 This varies for each claim.
-Applications can take 4 to 6 months, Reconsideration an additional 6 to 9 months, and Hearings can take one year or more following a Reconsideration denial.
+Applications can take 6 to 9 months or longer, Reconsideration an additional 6 to 9 months, and Hearings can take one year or more following a Reconsideration denial.